elastic/app-search-node/README.md

 ##### Create a Signed Search Key

-Creating a signed search key that will only return the title field.
-Note: choose a private key with read access enabled to sign the Signed Search Key.
+Signed search keys keep your read-only Private API Keys secret and restrict what a user can search over.
+They can be used to restrict top-level search options.
+The example below creates a signed search key that will only return the `title` field.

+See https://www.elastic.co/guide/en/app-search/current/authentication.html#authentication-signed for more options and documentation.

 ```javascript
 const readAccessPrivateKey = 'private-xxxxxxxxxxxxxxxxxxxxxxxx'